 Losing an Erection During Sex: Reasons & Resolutions

-Bummer man, but don’t sweat it quite yet.
-Just about every guy will fail to perform at some point in life, and losing an erection is nothing you should feel ashamed or embarrassed about.
+Just about every guy will fail to perform in the bedroom at some point in life, and losing an erection is nothing you should feel ashamed or embarrassed about.

-Feeling concerned, however, is totally appropriate — especially if the problem happens more than once.
+Feeling concerned, however, is totally normal, too — especially if the problem happens more than once.

 You can lose your erection during sex for a lot of reasons, from sexual performance anxiety to alcohol consumption.
-Sometimes even an underlying health issue may make it hard for you to maintain an erection — yes, even when you’re hot and bothered and feel sexual desire in your heart and loins.
+Sometimes even an underlying health issue may make it hard for you to maintain an erection — yes, even when you’re “in the mood.”

 Getting this problem solved is a multi-step process.
-Below, we’ve explained how to get from where you are to full mast by understanding:
+Below, we’ve explained how and where to start, including:

 • How and why erectile dysfunction can occur